 Metaphorically hopping back onto I-80 West, I needed to drive only about nine miles to reach my next stop on my “Curiosities of Southern Wyoming Tour,” Phin Deli Town Buford once known simply as Buford.
 There are several reasons this town merited a stop on the curiosities tour.

 First, the town is named for General John Buford.
 Buford’s main claim to notoriety is that while in command of a division on the first day of the battle at Gettysburg he had his troops set up defensive positions there on 30 June in anticipation of the Confederate Army’s arrival.
 His men held the position until reinforcements arrived.
-This massive three day battle, as noted in the brief biography of Custer, was the turning point of the American Civil War.
+This massive three day battle, as noted in the brief biography of Custer, was the turning point of the American Civil War in favor of the Union side.

 While interesting, that alone wouldn’t make it worth a stop but I thought it a fact worth mentioning.
 The next entry reveals what attracted me to Buford.